 The following Adjusting Entries examples provide an outline of the most common Adjusting Entries.
 It is impossible to provide a complete set of examples that address every variation in every situation since there are hundreds of such Adjusting Entries.
-Adjusting entries also known as adjusting journal entries (AJE) are the entries made in the accounting journals of a business firm in order to adjust or update the revenues and expenses accounts according to the accrual principal and the matching concept of accounting.
+Adjusting entries, also known as adjusting journal entries (AJE), are the entries made in the accounting journals of a business firm to adapt or to update the revenues and expenses accounts according to the accrual principle and the matching concept of accounting.
 To better understand the necessity of adjusting entries, the article will discuss a series of examples.

-- At the end of an accounting period, some expenses and revenues may have not been recorded or updated according to accrual and matching principle and if necessary adjustments are not made, then various accounts including some revenue, expenditure, assets and liabilities accounts will fail to reflect the true and fair values.
+- At the end of an accounting period, some expenses and revenues may not have been recorded or updated according to accrual and matching principle.
+If necessary adjustments are not made, then various accounts, including some revenue, expenditure, assets, and liabilities accounts will fail to reflect the accurate and fair values.

 Top 3 Examples of Adjusting Entries

 Below are the examples of Adjusting Journal Entries.

 Adjusting Entries Example #1 – Accrued but Unpaid Expenses

 Mr. Jeff, an owner of a small furniture manufacturing company named Azon, offers A-Z varieties of furniture.
 Azon ends its accounting year on June 30.
 The company took a loan of $100,000 for one year from its bank on May 1, 2018, @ 10% PA for which interest payments have to be made at the end of every quarter.

 The accountant of the company needs to take care of this adjusting transaction before closing the accounting records of 2018.